 Korean Seaweed Soup (Miyeokguk)

-Seaweed soup (miyeokguk) is a light and comforting Korean dish made with dried seaweed and beef.
-This easy recipe delivers a flavorful and traditional homemade soup.
+Seaweed soup (miyeokguk) is a light and comforting Korean dish featuring dried seaweed and beef.
+This easy recipe delivers a flavorful, traditional soup that’s perfect for any occasion.

 Korean pumpkin porridge is served in a large soup bowl with a lid.